zombiesbyte/exibeo/docs/readme.txt

 the router or within Windows (although the router method is more reliable).

-Please note: exibeo.home can be changed to anything you like (just use something that isn't going to interfer with external websites i.e. don't use google.com :D)
+Please note: exibeo.home can be changed to anything you like (just use something that isn't going to interfere with external websites i.e. don't use google.com :D)

-I'm going to presume that most of this information is verbos but I include it to anyway.
+I'm going to presume that most of this information is verbose but I include it to anyway.
 Linux and Mac setups are outside the scope of this documentation but there should be enough here to align them to this setup.